Colombian chachalaca: Behaviour and ecology

 Little is known about the breeding habits of this species.
 Colombian chachalacas are presumed to be monogamous and possibly to hold territories during breeding.
-Records from the Magdalena valley of a female with an swollen brood patch, a male with extended testes and a half-grown young bird, were recorded in the month of February, indicating the time of the breeding season in that area.
+Records from the Magdalena valley of a female with a swollen brood patch, a male with extended testes and a half-grown young bird, were recorded in the month of February, indicating the time of the breeding season in that area.